alrevuelta/cONNXr/README.md

 ![macos-latest](https://github.com/alrevuelta/cONNXr/workflows/macos-latest/badge.svg) ![ubuntu-latest](https://github.com/alrevuelta/cONNXr/workflows/ubuntu-latest/badge.svg) ![windows-latest](https://github.com/alrevuelta/cONNXr/workflows/windows-latest/badge.svg)

-> A `onnx` runtime written in pure `C99` with zero dependancies focused on small embedded devices.
+> A `onnx` runtime written in pure `C99` with zero dependancies focused on embedded devices.
 Run inference on your machine learning models no matter which framework you train it with and no matter the device that you use.
+This is the perfect way to go in old hardware that doesn't support fancy modern C or C++.

 <h2 align="center">📗 Documentation 📗</h2>